-These plant-based substitutes offer similar creamy consistency to peanut butter that can be used in baking and cooking.
+These plant-based substitutes offer a similar creamy consistency to peanut butter that can be used in baking and cooking.

 6. Sunflower Seed Butter

-Sunflower seeds have similar fatty content as nuts.
+Sunflower seeds have a similar fatty content as nuts.
 Therefore, when ground into butter the result is a similar consistency to any other nut butter, including peanut butter.

 This is your best non-nut substitute if you want a close flavor and texture match for peanut butter.
 It can be used in both baking and cooking.